So your budget for buying a property in Thailand is set, but have you factored in the Thai property sales tax and transfer fees?

-Business Tax is levied on companies and individual owners holding property less than 5 years, hence the seller is usually responsible for the 3.3% fee.
+Business Tax – levied on companies and individual owners who have held the property less than five years

 Lease Registration Fee